1. PHILOSOPHY OF SCIENCE

-I imagine that science did not accept it as true because it was not necessary nor urgent, but in fact, most humans thought that they did not exist or had more doubts than what was reasonable, which is quite different from being completely certain.
-On other hand, the mere possibility of absolute certainty is not clear due to the influence of philosophy.
+Science did not accept it because it was not necessary nor urgent, but in fact, most humans thought that they did not exist or had unreasonable doubts, which is quite different from being almost sure.
+On the other hand, the mere possibility of absolute certainty is not easy to achieve due to the influence of philosophy.

 The existence of extraterrestrial organic life

-It is the same with the existence of organic life, from a logical viewpoint, there can be no reasonable doubt of its existence outside of our planet or solar system, accordingly with the game of purely mathematical probabilities.
+Likewise, from a logical viewpoint, there can be no reasonable doubt of the existence of organic life outside of our planet or solar system, accordingly with the game of purely mathematical probabilities.

 The existence of other concepts of life

-Other more modern or classic concepts of life, depending on how you look at it, have another more immediate problem, its existence is not even recognized or it cannot be scientifically recognized on Earth.
-Obviously, that is fine.
+Other modern or classic concepts of life have a immediate problem; there is no proof of their existence on Earth.
+That is fine.
 However, another thing is to deny it, as many scientists, with Darwin leading the group, attempt to do.
-With denial occurs exactly the same thing as with affirmation: It needs proof!
+With denial occurs the same as with affirmation: It needs proof!

-Given the significance of an accurate interpretation of the scientific method and the goal of personal neutrality, when evaluating the new concepts in evolution, a special section has been included in the aforementioned chapter IV.
-It deals with the limits of knowledge from the personal and social psychology and the sociology of science that could affect the acceptation of one or another evolutionary theory.
+Given the significance of an accurate interpretation of the scientific method and the goal of personal impartiality, when evaluating the new concepts in evolution, a special section has been included in chapter IV mentioned above.
+It deals with the limits of knowledge from personal and social psychology and the sociology of science that could affect the acceptance of one or another evolutionary theory.

 The controversy about the definition of intelligence

-This subject is very emotional.
-Not only attempts are being made in order to deny its genetic nature (it is obvious, at least, at a biological species level!), but in numerous occasions even the existence of the very concept and the possibility of its quantification are denied.
+This subject has emotional connotations.
+Not only are there attempts to deny its genetic nature (at least, it is evident at a biological species level!), but even to reject the existence of the very concept of intelligence and the possibility of its quantification.

-A natural development of Conditional Evolution of Life has been the Global Cognitive Theory divided into four books about the brain, intelligence, memory and the will.
+A natural development of the Conditional Evolution of Life has been the Global Cognitive Theory divided into four books about the brain, intelligence, memory, and the will.